Skip to main content

 1. Minimal Residue Production:

-• Gas inserts burn cleanly, leaving little to no creosote deposits inside the chimney.
+• Gas inserts burn clean and leave little to no creosote inside the chimney.

 2. Enhanced Fire Safety: